Frequently Asked Questions

-No, this is completely expected.
-As Totally Raw provides food in its natural state, the moisture necessary for digestion is contained in the raw food.
-Because kibble has had the water removed, pets constantly have to drink water in an attempt to maintain proper hydration.
+This is entirely expected.
+Totally Raw provides food in its natural state; the moisture necessary for digestion is contained in the raw food.
+Because kibble has had the water removed, pets have to drink an enormous amount of water in an attempt to maintain proper hydration.

 Unless your dog has a special medical requirement, we recommend that adult dogs are fed once per day.
 The empty canine stomach is like an accordion containing many folds.
 Within these folds are glands that assist with proper digestion.
 It is only when a dog has taken on a substantial meal that the stomach is stretched and the glands exposed and activated.